kwezetsky/corvus-tech-database/3) Assets/Anomalous/Entity-002.md

 **Danger Class:** 3

 ## Description
 Entity-002 is a spherical, dark-magenta, and translucent orb approximately 1 stud in diameter.
-Its material appears to be a form of glass, however analysis has been challenging and inconclusive.
+Its material appears to be a form of glass, however analysis of the material has been challenging and inconclusive.

 ## Containment Procedure
-Entity-002 is to be kept on a small pedestal within a 1.5 stud cubic glass box, and kept securely within Anomalous Object Storage.
+Entity-002 is to be kept on a small pedestal within a 1.5 * 1.5 * 1.5 stud glass box, and kept securely within Anomalous Object Storage.